Table of Contents

 - Showing intense emotional reactions that seem disproportionate to the situation

-And here’s something I wish I’d known sooner: these indicators don’t necessarily mean something is wrong with your child.
-They’re often just signals that their nervous system is seeking balance, literally and figuratively.
-The beautiful thing is that once you recognize these signs, you can help your child get what they need.
+These indicators don’t mean something is wrong with your child.
+They’re signals that their nervous system is seeking balance, literally and figuratively.
+Once you recognize these signs, you can give your child exactly what they need.

-This is where the real transformation happens – when you start intentionally incorporating vestibular activities into your daily routine.
-The best part?
-You don’t need fancy equipment or special training.
-Some of the most effective activities are the simplest:
+This is where real transformation happens—when you start intentionally supporting your child’s vestibular system.
+The beautiful part?
+You don’t need expensive equipment or special training.
+The most powerful activities are often the simplest:

 - Rocking in a rocking chair while reading stories (double benefit!)

-- Swinging at the playground – different types of swings provide different kinds of input
+- Swinging at the playground – different types provide different input

 - Dancing together to music with varying tempos